simonknittel/static-site-generator/README.md

 I want to use [AngularJS](https://angularjs.org/), [React](https://facebook.github.io/react/), [Ember](http://emberjs.com/) or [Meteor](https://www.meteor.com/)
 ---
-You can easily add AngularJS or React to this template.
-Read below to see how to add AngularJS or React to this template.
+You can easily add AngularJS to this template.
+Read [here](#add-angularjs) to see how to add AngularJS to this template.
 Ember is highly recommend to be used with [Ember CLI](http://www.ember-cli.com/).
-The template is currently not tested and optimized for the use with Meteor.
+The template is currently not tested and optimized for the use with Meteor or React.

 Planned features
 ---